flutter/website/src/release/breaking-changes/material-3-default.md

 ## Summary

 The Material library has been updated to match the latest Material Design spec.
-Changes include new components and component themes, and updated component visuals.
+Changes include new components, new component themes, and updated component visuals.
-As of this release, useMaterial3 is true by default.
+As of this release, [`ThemeData.useMaterial3`][] is set `true` by default.

 ## Background